SumoLogic/sumologic-documentation/docs/dashboards-new/panels/line-charts.md

 Line charts are useful for displaying how data changes over time, where the Y axis of a line chart displays the count of an item, and the X axis is a timeline.

-To create a line chart, you need to use a query that provides more than one data point in the **Aggregates** tab, see [aggregate operators](../../../05Search/Search-Query-Language/aaGroup.md "Group or Aggregate Operators") for details.
+To create a line chart, you need to use a query that provides more than one data point in the **Aggregates** tab, see [aggregate operators] (../../../05Search/Search-Query-Language/aaGroup.md "Group or Aggregate Operators") for details.
 Then the line is drawn between the data points to show the change.

 For example, you could use the following query to create a Line chart: